nusnlp/FSPO/README.md

 > [!IMPORTANT]
 > **🔥 News!!!**
+> - [2025/09/19] Our paper was accepted as NeurIPS 2025 Poster paper.
 > - [2025/06/02] We release our code, data for reproducing our work.
-> - [2025/05/30] We release our paper "The Hallucination Dilemma: Factuality-Aware Reinforcement Learning for Large Reasoning Models" on arXiv.
+> - [2025/05/30] We release our paper "Reasoning Models Hallucinate More: Factuality-Aware Reinforcement Learning for Large Reasoning Models" on arXiv.

 We propose **F**actuality-aware **S**tep-wise **P**olicy **O**ptimization (**FSPO**), an innovative RL fine-tuning algorithm incorporating explicit factuality verification at each reasoning step.
 FSPO leverages automated verification against given evidence to dynamically adjust token-level advantage values, incentivizing factual correctness throughout the reasoning process.
 Our algorithm is based on the awesome [verl](https://github.com/volcengine/verl) framework.
 Thanks for their great work!